-You can pay self-assessment tax through PAYE if you file your tax return online by 30 December and owe less than £3,000 in tax.
-If you miss the 30 December deadline then you’ll need to pay all the tax you owe by 31 January in one lump sum.
+You can pay self-assessment tax through PAYE if you file your tax return online by 30 December.
+You also have to owe less than £3,000 in tax.
+If you miss the 30 December deadline, then you’ll need to pay all the tax you owe by 31 January in one lump sum.

-Unfortunately, HMRC doesn’t guarantee they can always collect your outstanding tax through your tax code because they need to check your estimated income levels for the next tax year.
+Unfortunately, HMRC doesn’t guarantee they can always collect your outstanding tax through your tax code.
+This is because they need to check your estimated income levels for the next tax year.
 That way, they will have comfort that you’ll have sufficient earnings in your job to pay what you owe.

-But if they do agree to you paying through your tax code, they’ll send you a letter and your employer a notification of change in tax code, known as a P6, and your employer will change your tax code on your payslip.
+But, if they do agree to you paying through your tax code, they’ll send you a letter and your employer a notification of change in tax code.
+This is known as a P6, and your employer will change your tax code on your payslip.